 Due to excellence in education, programming, and hands-on exhibits, the Museum earned a reputation as a cornerstone for early learning.
 As a result, the Museum's physical location and size could no longer accommodate the community's demand for its services.
 In 1996, the Museum's Board of Directors voted to relocate to the Theater District's historic Kress Building, here the Museum featured both single and multiple-theme exhibits and an array of complementary programming in its 3,800 square foot, storefront location.

-The move in January 2012 to a new, larger space - combined with the support of early learning programs and Museum access - fulfills objectives of the Museum's five-year Strategic Plan.
+The move in January 2012 to a new, larger space at 1501 Pacific Avenue - combined with the support of early learning programs and Museum access - fulfills objectives of the Museum's five-year Strategic Plan.
 It's just one of the priorities that allows us to increase capacity, audience, and access; promote fun, learning, and the wonder of childhood; and demonstrate innovation, playfulness, and excellence.

 The Museum is located at 1501 Pacific Avenue, Tacoma WA 98402.

 The Administrative Offices are located at 1501 Pacific Avenue, Suite 202, Tacoma, WA 98402.

-At the Children's Museum of Tacoma, our mission is to honor children and champion play. to celebrate the power of play in the lifelong journey of learning.
+At the Children's Museum of Tacoma, our mission is to honor children and champion play.
 Everything we do begins with our image of the child.
 We believe children are compassionate, capable, inquisitive, creative, valuable, contributing and dreamers.
 Our vision is to be a leader in our community in using play to learn, to grow, and to thrive.

 Learn a little more about the work the Children's Museum of Tacoma is doing in our community.